md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/README.md

 DATA_DIR = "/content/HAM10000/"
 ```

-All other notebook cells run normally.
+All other notebook cells should run normally.

 ---